• Skip to primary navigation

 If you're a fan of sushi, then you're probably familiar with wasabi - that sharp, green paste that adds a bit of a kick to your meal.

-But what you may not know is that wasabi powder is a versatile ingredient that can be used in all sorts of dishes, from soups and stews to marinades and sauces.
+But what you may not know is that wasabi powder is a flexible ingredient that can be used in all sorts of dishes, from soups and stews to marinades and sauces.

 Made from dried and ground wasabi root, this powder has all the flavor of the fresh paste but without the watery consistency.